masc-ucsc/docs/docs/pyrope/03-bundle.md

 cassert b == 4
 ```

-## enums
+## Enumerate (`::enum`)

-Enums use the familiar tuple structure, but there is a significant difference.
+Enumerates, or enums for short, use the familiar tuple structure, but there is
+a significant difference in initialization.
+Enums get assigned values, tuples
+need explicit value initialization.

+Tuples require a default value must be provided for each entry, the enum does
+not need it unless an entry shadows an existing variable.
+The following case
-The following case generates an enum compile error because the enum entries
+generates an enum compile error because the enum entries shadow existing
-shadow existing variable entries.
+variable entries.

 ```